dashbitco/broadway/guides/examples/apache-kafka.md

 the server will reassign all its topic/partition to other available consumers, including any Broadway producer subscribed to the same topic.

-There are other options that you may want to take a closer look when tunning your configuration.
+There are other options that you may want to take a closer look when tuning your configuration.
 The `:max_bytes` option, for instance, belongs to the `:fetch_config` group and defines the maximum amount of data to be fetched at a time from a single partition.
 The default is 1048576 (1 MiB).
 Setting greater values can improve throughput at the cost of more